AutoFR: Automated Filter Rule Generation for Adblocking: Implementation

-\descr{Defining Site Snapshots.} Site snapshots represent how a site $\ell$ is loaded, as a directed graph (possibly with cycles).
+\descr{Defining Site Snapshots.} Site snapshots represent how a site $\ell$ is loaded.
+They are directed graphs with known root nodes and possible cycles.
 An example is shown in Fig.~\ref{fig:sitesnapshot}.
-Site snapshots are large and contain thousands of nodes and edges; see App.~\ref{app:top-5k-cont} Fig~\ref{fig:top5k-misc}.
-We use AdGraph~\cite{iqbal2018adgraph} as the starting point for defining the graphs structure and build upon it in two ways.
-First, we \textit{automatically} identify the visible elements, \ie ads (AD), images (IMG) and text (TEXT) (see Sec.~\ref{sec:adhigh}), for which we need to compute counts $C_A$, $C_I$, and $C_T$, respectively.
-Second, once we identify them, we make sure that AdGraph knows that these elements are of interest to us.
+Site snapshots are large and contain thousands of nodes and edges\inarxivversion{; see \appref~\ref{app:top-5k-cont}, Fig.~\ref{fig:top5k-misc}}.
+We use \adgraph{} as the starting point for defining the graph structure and build upon it.
+First, we automatically identify the visible elements, \ie ads (AD), images (IMG), and text (TEXT) \major{(technical details in Sec.~\ref{sec:adhigh})}, for which we need to compute counts $C_A$, $C_I$, and $C_T$, respectively.
+Second, once we identify them, we make sure that \adgraph{} knows that these elements are of interest to us.
 Thus, we annotate the elements with a new attribute such as ``FRG-ad'', ``FRG-image'', and ``FRG-textnode'' set to ``True''.
-Annotating is challenging because ads have complex nested structures, while text are not regular elements where we can attach attributes to.
-Lastly, we add information about how JS scripts interact with each other: ``Script-used-by'' edges in Fig.~\ref{fig:sitesnapshot}.
-We save them as a ``.graphml'' file~\cite{GraphML}.
-Due to lack of space, we defer technical details on annotations and building site snapshots in App.~\ref{app:build-site-snapshots}.
+Annotating is challenging because ads have complex nested structures, and we cannot attach attributes to text nodes.
+Third, we include how JS scripts interact with each other using ``Script-used-by'' edges, shown in Fig.~\ref{fig:sitesnapshot}.
+Lastly, we save site snapshots as ``.graphml'' files. \inarxivversion{Due to lack of space, we defer technical details on building site snapshots to \appref~\ref{app:build-site-snapshots}.}

-\descr{Emulating a Visit to a Site.} Emulation means that the agent does not actually visit the site in real-time, but rather reads a site snapshot and traverses the graph to infer how the site was loaded.
-To emulate a visit to the site, we randomly read a site snapshot into memory using NetworkX~\cite{NetworkX} and traverse the graph in a breadth-first search manner starting from the root --- effectively replaying the events (JS execution, HTML node creation, requests that were initiated, etc.) that happened during the loading of a site.
-This greatly increases the performance of \tool{} as the agent does not need to wait for the site to finish loading or ads to finish being served, per visit to the site, and reduces the cost of network usage.
+\descr{Emulating a Visit to a Site.} Emulation means that the agent does not actually visit the site live but instead reads a site snapshot and traverses the graph to infer how the site was loaded.
+To emulate a visit to the site, we randomly read a site snapshot into memory using NetworkX and traverse the graph in a breadth-first search manner starting from the root --- effectively replaying the events (JS execution, HTML node creation, requests that were initiated, etc.) that happened during the loading of a site.
+This greatly increases the performance of \tool{} as the agent does not wait for the \persite{} visit to finish loading or for ads to finish being served.
+Thus, reducing the network usage cost.
 We hard-code a random seed (40) so that experiments can be replicated later.